-This look Up at the Sky Day, take a look at your life and make sure you’re living it to the fullest!
+But, with Look Up at the Sky Day, the time has come to pay attention to something other than the rat race going on around the world.
+It’s time to take a look at life and make sure it is actually being lived to the fullest!

 History of Look Up at the Sky day